Alessio Tacchinardi

 Alessio Tacchinardi ([aˈlɛssjo takkiˈnardi]; born 23 July 1975) is an Italian football manager and former footballer who played as a defensive midfielder, last in charge as head coach of Lecco.

 He began his career with Atalanta.
-In 1994, he moved to Juventus, where he spent the majority of his career, winning 17 trophies; due to his success and performances with the club, Tacchinardi was one of the 50 Juventus players to have their names written inside the club's new home ground, the Juventus Stadium.
+In 1994, he moved to Juventus, where he spent majority of his career, winning 17 trophies; due to his success and performances with the club, Tacchinardi was one of the 50 Juventus players to have their names written inside the club's new home ground, the Juventus Stadium.
 Following a two-year loan spell with Spanish side Villarreal, he moved to Brescia in 2007, where he retired after a season.
 A former Italy international, Tacchinardi represented his nation on 13 occasions between 1995 and 2003.

 Club career

 Atalanta

 Tacchinardi started his professional career in 1992 with Atalanta.
 He spent two full seasons with the Bergamo-based club, where he made 9 league appearances, including his Serie A debut.
-After performing extremely well, he caught the eye of then Juventus director Luciano Moggi and was transferred to Juventus in July 1994.
+After performing extremely well, he caught the eye of the then Juventus director Luciano Moggi and was transferred to Juventus in July 1994.